peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 Does it look like the output above?
 When running some of the previous steps, it might have created a README.md file, and if so you should see this appear.

-When you run the "/context show" you also see something called "profile".
+When you run the **"/context show"** you also see something called "profile".
 Lets look at what that is next.

 ---

 **Profiles**

-Profiles allow you to switch between sets of contexts that give you unique ways for Amazon Q Developer CLI to interact with you and your systems.
-There is always a default profile, which contains a global context and workspace context:
+Profiles allow you to switch between sets of contexts, allowing you to create unique ways for Amazon Q CLI to behave and interact with your systems.
+When you start Amazon Q CLI, you start with a default profile.
+This contains a global context and workspace context:

 - Global context: Files that are applied to **all profiles**
 - Workspace context: Files specific to the current profile

-You can create new profiles using the "/profile create xxxx" where xxx is a name (for example, python-dev).
+You can create new profiles using the **"/profile create xxxx"** where xxx is a name (for example, python-dev).
 When you add new profiles, they will have their own unique **workspace context**, allowing you to specify patterns of files that make that profile behave and interact in ways unique to your workflow and processes.

 For example, you might create: